 The official currency is the Samoan tala, which can be exchanged at airports, banks and exchange bureaus in hotels.
 It is recommended that you use the Samoan tala as credit cards and foreign currencies are not accepted in most places.

-There are 6 mobile network operators and also quite a number of internet service providers in Samoa.
+There are over 0 mobile network operators and about 0 internet service providers in Samoa.
 You can checkout the

 and also details about each of them.